-Administrative law, administration of justice, bio-ethics, conflict of laws, correctional law, human rights, jurisprudence & legal theory, criminal law, sexual assault law and policy, and evidence from a multi-disciplinary & comparative law perspective.
+Administrative law, administration of justice, bio-ethics, human rights, jurisprudence & legal theory, criminal law, sexual assault law and policy, and evidence from a multi-disciplinary & comparative law perspective.

-Administrative law, administration of justice, conflict of laws, jurisprudence & legal theory, criminal law, sexual assault law and policy, and evidence.
+Administrative law, administration of justice, evidence, jurisprudence & legal theory, criminal law, sexual assault law and policy.

 Publications and Research Work: